rubensauchelli/platform-template/documentation/frontend-guide.md

 **Props**:
 - `onFileSelect`: Callback when file is selected
 - `selectedFile`: Currently selected file
-- `pdfUrl`: Optional URL for existing file
+- `fileUrl`: Optional URL for existing file
 - `disabled`: Whether the component is disabled
 - `isProcessing`: Whether a file is currently being processed
+- `acceptedFileTypes`: File types that can be uploaded

 **Key Implementation Details**:
 - Uses react-dropzone for drag and drop functionality
-- Validates file types to accept only PDFs
+- Validates file types based on accepted file types
 - Creates object URLs for file previews
 - Implements cleanup to prevent memory leaks
-- Opens PDF files in a new window for preview
+- Opens files in appropriate viewers
 - Provides visual feedback for drag states and validation

 **Usage Example**: